-The holiday is here! and the children get to spend the Easter break at home.
-While the children are definitely excited, you might be thinking about how to entertain your bundles of joy and energy.
+The holiday is here! and the children get to spend the Easter holiday break at home.
+While the children are excited, you might be thinking about how to entertain your bundles of joy and energy.

 So your child doesn’t start talking like spongebob at the end of the day because you’ve been allowing them to watch too much TV, we have a few suggestions on how to keep your child busy this holiday.